varunswarup0/tweet-stream/README.md

     <!-- </a> -->
 </p>

-tStream is a highly extensible open-source **Redux-Thunk** application on the [React](https://reactjs.org/) framework. tStream is developed to deliver robust **multi-lingual and multi-portal websites** while providing an **intuitive and extensible administration interface** to manage the full content lifecycle.
+tStream is a highly extensible open-source **Redux-Thunk** application on the [React](https://reactjs.org/) framework. tStream is developed to deliver robust **fast and scalable results** while providing an **intuitive and extensible administration toolkit** to manage the full content lifecycle.

 <br/>
 <p align="center">